 Back to Environmental Stewardship Overview

 To prove our forest management and wood fiber procurement practices are sustainable, we participate in independent certification programs for forest management, fiber sourcing and chain of custody.
-Our entire portfolio of timberlands is certified to the Sustainable Forestry Initiative Forest Management Standard — compared with only 11 percent of the world's forests that are certified today.
+Our entire portfolio of timberlands is certified to the Sustainable Forestry Initiative Forest Management Standard, all our manufacturing facilities are certified to the SFI Fiber Sourcing and/or Certified Sourcing standards, and select sites are certified to the SFI and PEFC Chain of Custody standards.

 At Weyerhaeuser, we choose to certify our timberlands and operations to SFI’s standards because they are strong, science-based standards that have effectively pushed forestry in a more sustainable direction.
 The SFI standards are designed specifically for operations in North America, and we value SFI’s collaborative approach, especially around logger training and the requirement to invest in research and apply it to our operations.
-Recent updates to the SFI standard include an increased focus on protecting biodiversity, engaging with Indigenous peoples, promoting fire resiliency and mitigating and adapting to climate change.
+Recent updates to the SFI standards include an increased focus on protecting biodiversity, engaging with Indigenous peoples, promoting fire resiliency and mitigating and adapting to climate change.

 Our Certificates